ObieSilva/hispana/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 ## Docker Commands
+To build the docker container, run the following command in the project directory:

+docker-compose build hispana-dev

 To start the docker container, run the following command in the project directory:

-`docker-compose up`
+`docker-compose up hispana-dev`

 To build a Docker image for development, run the following command in the project directory:

-`docker build -t your-image-name .`
+`docker build -t IMAGE_NAME .`

+NOTE: After building a new development image docker-compose.yml must be updated.

 To build a Docker image for production, run the following command in the project directory:

+`./docker_build.sh IMAGE_NAME`

+or

-`docker build -t your-image-name:production --target production .`
+`docker build -t IMAGE_NAME:production --target production .`

-Replace `your-image-name` with the desired name for your Docker image.
+Replace `IMAGE_NAME` with the desired name for your Docker image.
 These commands will build the Docker image for your React app, based on the provided Dockerfile.